-A cataract is any cloudiness or opacity of the lens of the eye, which is normally crystal clear.
+A cataract is any cloudiness or opacity of the natural lens of the eye, which is normally crystal clear.
 There are many types of cataracts.
 Some cataracts are small and do not interfere with vision.
-Other cataracts are large and cause severe vision loss..
+Other cataracts are large and cause severe vision loss.
 [See figure 1].

 Approximately 3 out of 10,000 children have a cataract.
 The incidence is variable throughout the world.

 Light enters the eye and is projected to the retina (inner surface of the back of the eye) which senses the light and transmits the signal to the brain.
 A cataract may stop light from reaching the retina and prevent the eye from seeing. (see figure 2) In order for a child to develop good vision, the child has to have clear light hit the retina and the brain receives a clear image.
 If there is a cataract blurring the light, it limits the child’s visual development and results in amblyopia.
-Prompt and sometimes immediate treatment is necessary to prevent permanent vision loss
+Prompt and sometimes immediate treatment is necessary to prevent permanent vision loss.
+In contract to adults, cataracts develop after normal visual development so the vision loss can be reversible.

 Pediatric cataracts often occur because of abnormal lens development during pregnancy.
 Cataracts can result from genetic problems, infections, or they can occur spontaneously.
 Lens malformations that occur in conjunction with medical problems are often the result of a genetic or metabolic problem.
 These cataracts may be present at birth or may develop during childhood.
 Most pediatric cataracts are isolated findings and are not associated with other abnormalities.

 A tiny incision is made into the eye and an opening is made in the front of the lens capsule.
 The very soft and cloudy inner part of the child's lens is suctioned out of the capsule.
 Younger children may require an additional opening in the posterior lens capsule with some vitreous gel removal (called a vitrectomy).
-An intraocular lens is then sometimes placed within the empty lens capsule.
+An intraocular lens (IOL) is then sometimes placed within the empty lens capsule either during the same surgery or in a subsequent second surgery.
+Generally, an IOL is not placed in a patient less than 1 year of age.
 Dissolvable stitches are used to close the wounds.

 Cataract surgery performed by an experienced surgeon is generally very safe.
 However, no surgical procedure is without risks.
 The risks of pediatric cataract surgery include infection, inflammation, retinal detachment, development of glaucoma, displacement of the intraocular lens, development of capsular cloudiness and development of vitreous cloudiness.

 The lens inside in the eye focuses light so the eye gets a clear image whether viewing in the distance or up close.
 Once the lens is removed, it can no longer focus light inside the eye.
-There are several methods to restore focusing ability of the eye: 1) a permanent intraocular lens implant (IOL) is sometimes placed inside the eye at the time of cataract surgery, 2) a contact lens can be placed on the surface of the eye (contact lenses have to be removed and cleaned regularly), 3) glasses can be used to focus the light rays.
+There are several methods to restore focusing ability of the eye: 1) a permanent IOL is placed inside the eye, 2) a contact lens can be placed on the surface of the eye (contact lenses have to be removed and cleaned regularly), 3) glasses can be used to focus the light rays.
 Glasses once the cataract is removed are often very thick and cause magnification, so they are generally not a good option when only one eye is affected.
 They can also limit the visual field of the affected eye(s).

 The Pediatric Glaucoma and Cataract Family Association.